Medicare Advantage Plans Explained

 If you’re enrolled in Original Medicare during your Medicare Initial Enrollment Period (IEP), automatically or otherwise, your Initial Coverage Election Period and your Initial Enrollment Period happen at the same time.
 The Initial Enrollment Period starts three months before the month you turn 65, includes your birth month, and ends three months after that (seven months total).
 If you didn’t sign up for Original Medicare during the Initial Enrollment Period (if you still have health insurance through an employer or union, for example), your Initial Coverage Election Period is the 3-month period before your Medicare Part B start date.
 For example, if you enrolled in Medicare Part B during the General Enrollment Period (January 1–March 31), your Part B start date would be July 1, so your Initial Coverage Election Period would be April 1 to June 30.

 - The Annual Election Period (AEP) runs from October 15 to December 7 each year.
 You can switch from Original Medicare to a Medicare Advantage plan at this time, and make other coverage changes.
 If you’re already enrolled in a Medicare Advantage plan and want to switch plans, in most cases a good time to do so is during the Annual Election Period.
 When you change Medicare plans during the Annual Election Period, your new coverage generally begins on January 1 of the following year.

 - In some cases, you may be able to change Medicare Advantage plans during Special Election Periods (SEPs).
 Situations that qualify you for a include (but are not limited to) moving to a new address, losing your current coverage, qualifying for other coverage, or changes in your current plan that affect your health benefits.

-- If you’re enrolled in a Medicare Advantage plan and want to switch back to Original Medicare, Part A and Part B, you can do so during the AEP (described above) or during the Medicare Advantage Disenrollment Period, which runs from January 1 to February 14 each year.
+- If you’re enrolled in a Medicare Advantage plan and want to switch back to Original Medicare, Part A and Part B, you can do so during the AEP (described above) or during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 each year.
+You also can switch Medicare Advantage plans during this period.